Keyfactor/ansible-ejbca-signserver-playbooks/ansible_ejbca/README.md

 ## Installation Notes

-1. Using a CentOS8 VM to install onto, installing python3 from yum makes /usr/bin/python3 available, while Ansible by default looks for /usr/bin/python.
+1. Using a Alma or Rocky 8 VM to install onto, installing python3 from yum makes /usr/bin/python3 available, while Ansible by default looks for /usr/bin/python.

 Add the following to the play yml that will be used, e.g. deployCa.yml or deployRa.yml
 ```yaml